accesscode-2-2/snow-leopard/unit-0/week2.md

 ### Derek

 * GOAL: Make changes to game using Swift, release v2.
-Spend more time with family